Signalsmith-Audio/elliptic-blep/README.md

 If `direct` is enabled during initialisation, you don't have to synthesise the waveform yourself - it will be included in the filter's output.
 However, this only works for purely polynomial-segment signals, and you *have* to inform the class of every discontinuity (including at the start of synthesis).
 The sample-rate is not optional for this mode, because the output will be highpassed at 20Hz and that needs to be correctly placed.

+### Impulses

 Impulses (`blepOrder=0`) always act as if in "direct" mode (i.e. not being added to a naive aliased signal).
-The only difference is that in default BLEP mode the 20Hz highpass is omitted, so they remain phase-aligned with other BLEP orders.
+The only difference is that "direct" mode includes the 20Hz highpass, but the default BLEP mode doesn't (so both modes remain phase-aligned with other BLEP orders).

 ## Example: sawtooth oscillator